run-ai/docs/docs/Researcher/scheduling/auto-delete-jobs.md

 It is possible to flag a Job for automatic deletion sometime after it finishes.

 !!!
 Important note
     Deleting a Job, deletes the container behind it, and with it all related information such as Job logs.
 Data that was saved by the Researcher on a shared drive is not affected.
-The Job is also __not__ deleted from the Run:AI user interface
+The Job is also __not__ deleted from the Run:ai user interface

 ## Enable Automatic Deletion in Cluster (Admin only)